-Friendship and support are two key themes that have emerged from Margo Lanagan, Josephine Moon and Rebecca Starford‘s posts for International Women’s Day, so we’ve got a great book pack to help celebrate these themes as well as stories of strong and inspiring women – see below for how you can win all these!
+Friendship and support are two key themes that have emerged from Margo Lanagan, Josephine Moon and Rebecca Starford‘s posts for International Women’s Day, so we’ve got great book suggestions to help celebrate these themes, as well as stories of strong and inspiring women!

 As well as Margo, Josephine and Rebecca’s books, we’re throwing in some inspirational and empowering books for younger readers, with Samantha Turnbull’s Anti-Princess Club.
 Featuring four no-nonsense girls who are fed up of being stereotyped, they form their own gang with the slogan “We don’t need rescuing!”.

 Find out more about the Anti-Princess Club here and read a great interview with Samantha about how and why the series came about.
 You can also read her piece for Mamamia on why you shouldn’t buy your daughter a tiara.

 Cat’s book We Are Here tells the story of how her family fled Vietnam and survived an arduous journey through Cambodia and Thailand to arrive in Australia as refugees, where further challenges awaited them in establishing a life here.
 You can read an extract of Cat’s book here and hear her talk to Radio National’s Life Matters here.